Beetaloo: Beetaloo Sub-basin

-Economic modelling by the industry found that the development of the Beetaloo basin could "create more than 6500 full-time jobs and positive economic impacts of up to $2.8 billion for the Northern Territory and over $9 billion for Australia as a whole over 25 years."
+Economic modelling by the industry found that the development of the Beetaloo basin could "create more than 6500 full-time jobs and positive economic impacts of up to $2.8 billion for the Northern Territory and over $9 billion for Australia as a whole over 25 years".
 However, many members of the community, pastoralists and traditional Aboriginal caretakers of the land continue to raise concerns that rivers and water sources in the region could be polluted by the waste produced by hydraulic fracturing.

-The Indigenous rangers working in the new Mimal Indigenous Protected Area are very concerned about the level of greenhouse gases which would be released by the fracking work, potentially jeopardising Australia's Paris emissions reduction target.
+The Indigenous rangers working in the new Mimal Indigenous Protected Area are very concerned about the level of greenhouse gases that would be released by the fracking work, potentially jeopardising Australia's Paris emissions reduction target.

-In June 2022, Beetaloo traditional owners shared their frustration at anti-fracking activists who they believe are ‘interfering’ on country, stating they want to "“to work together with (Northern Land Council) and this mining company to protect our country, and our sacred sites.”
+In June 2022, Beetaloo traditional owners shared their frustration at anti-fracking activists who they believe are "interfering" on country, stating they "want to work together with (Northern Land Council) and this mining company to protect our country, and our sacred sites."
+The Beetaloo Basin gas development is likely to deepen the Northern Territory’s dependence on the oil and gas sector, reinforcing a petrostate-like economic structure and limiting the growth of other industries.
+It will also boost fossil fuel profits while contributing to a rise in global greenhouse gas emissions.

+A Strategic Regional Environmental and Baseline Assessment report released in 2023 found that the basin contains one of the world's richest ant populations and threatened species, including the Gouldian finch and the yellow-spotted monitor.

+On 3 May 2023 the Northern Territory government announced the finalisation of the recommendations of the independent Scientific Inquiry into Hydraulic Fracturing of Onshore Unconventional Reservoirs in the Northern Territory.
+This paves the way for companies to apply for the approval of full-scale production in the basin.
+On the same day the Australia Institute published an open letter with 100 scientists and prominent people in national newspapers urging the Northern Territory government not to allow fracking due to climate change risks.
+Given the serious concerns over the health impacts of both fracking and petrochemical processing on local populations, over 300 health professionals agreeing fracking must be banned due to its health impacts.

+The Australia Institute has stated that the Beetaloo Sub-basin pilot stage alone could produce 7 million tonnes of greenhouse gas emissions per year.This analysis highlights that the gas industry in the Beetaloo Basin is unlikely to develop without substantial public subsidies.
+It also raises concerns about the implementation of recommendations from the Pepper Inquiry, particularly regarding the provision of independent information to Aboriginal communities.